Performance

 Herbie Hancock

-In the early 1960s, Hancock moved to New York City and joined the Miles Davis Quintet, where he played alongside legendary musicians such as Ron Carter, Wayne Shorter, and Tony Williams.
-This was a pivotal point in his career, as he began to experiment with new sounds and techniques, including the use of electronic keyboards.
+In the early 1960s, Hancock made the pivotal move to New York City, where he joined the Miles Davis Quintet.
+This period marked a significant turning point in Hancock’s career, as he collaborated with legendary musicians such as Ron Carter, Wayne Shorter, and Tony Williams.
+It was during this time that Hancock began to experiment with new sounds and techniques, including the use of electronic keyboards, laying the groundwork for his future groundbreaking work in jazzfunk and electronic music.

 Related posts